2023 Most Popular Special Education Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Special Education at SUNY Geneseo

-Kutztown University of Pennsylvania did quite well in this year’s ranking of the most popular places for special education students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Kutztown, Kutztown University is a public college with a medium-sized student population.
+Kutztown University of Pennsylvania ranked #7 on this year’s Most Popular Special Education Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the town of Kutztown, Kutztown University is a public college with a moderately-sized student population.

 About 93% of the students majoring in special ed at the school are women while 7% are male.